juaninatali/90sDiaryViewer/README.md

 npm install
 ```

-Run the development server:
+Prepare the local diary JSON and image assets described below, then start development:

 ```bash
 npm run dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) with your browser to access the app.
+The current development script uses the Windows `start` command to open the browser.
+On other platforms, run `npx next dev --turbopack` directly.

-## Data Pipeline (Important)
+## Archival data

 This project uses a **CSV → JSON → UI** pipeline.